marinaaisa/nuxt-markdown-blog-starter/contents/en/blog/design-and-code-skeletons-screens.md

 <Component :is="extraComponentLoader" :blend="false" />

-Finally we apply the <inline-code>mix-blend-mode: overlay</inline-code> and magically we will get the vertical and horizontal animations together.
+Finally we apply the `mix-blend-mode: overlay` and magically we will get the vertical and horizontal animations together.

 ```css
 .datagrid__row:before {